-- Safety goggles or protective eyewear approved by OSHA is needed for the protection of eyes.
+- Safety goggles or protective eyewear approved by OSHA is needed to protect the eyes.

-- Protective gloves and clothing is to be used to avoid skin exposure.
+- Protective gloves and clothing are to be used to avoid skin exposure.

 Accidental Release Measures

-- Dust particles of Ferrochrome can explode and combust.
+Dust particles of Ferrochrome can explode and combust.
 It is thus advised not to have any open flames near Ferrochrome powder.
-Spreading of dust also needs to be prohibited.
+The spreading of dust also needs to be prohibited.
 While handling this chemical substance, ignition-proof electrical equipment needs to be used.